James Kent (Ltd)

 c.2008

-Earthenware and porcelain manufacturer at the Old Foley Pottery, Stoke-on-Trent
+Earthenware and porcelain manufacturer at the Old Foley Pottery, Stoke-on-Trent, England

-NOTE: The small district of Foley is very close to the municipal boundary between Fenton and Longton and the marks of James Kent use the town names of Fenton and Longton at various periods.
+NOTE: The small district of Foley is very close to the municipal boundary between Fenton and Longton and the marks of James Kent use the town names of Fenton and Longton interchangeably.

 • "This firm of general domestic potters, Old Foley, Longton, was founded by James Aloysius Kent (born 1864 died 1953) with five workmen from the firm of Barker & Kent (including Arnold Bennett's brother Septimus Bennett, modeller) in 1897." from Mankowitz & Haggar